giry-dev/mangrove-docs/docs/contracts/technical-references/periphery/reader.md

 ## View Functions - `MgvReader`

-The `MgvReader` contract collects a number of view functions that provide convenient views on the Mangrove core state.
+The `MgvReader` contract collects a number of view functions that provide convenient views on Mangrove core state.

 ### Function `offerListEndPoints`